marchersimon/tldr-cpp/README.md

 Usage: tldr [options] [command]

 Options:
-  -u, --update:   Update the local tldr cache
-  -l, --language: Specify a comma-separated list of language codes, like "fr,it"
+  -u, --update:   Update all currently installed languages in the local tldr cache -l, --language: Specify a comma-separated list of language codes, like "fr,it"
                   Pages will be searched for in this order.
 If nothing is found it will default to "en" When used with --update, this will specify the languages to download